 "Adopting Video" or "Why reinvent the wheel?"

 Did you know that 100 hours of video are uploaded to YouTube every minute?
 That’s a lot of stuff!
 Chances are there is something out there that will work for you.
-So how do you find quality video to use in your course?
+So how do you find a quality video to use in your course?
 Where are the best places to look?
-Searching takes time, but is often better than having to design, create, edit, produce, and host your own videos.
+Searching takes time but is often better than having to design, create, edit, produce, and host your own videos.
 A couple of things to keep in mind as you search for video are:

 - What are the copyright restrictions for using this video?

 - Is this video accessible to those with special needs? (captions or transcript)